GEDDY LEE

 Review by Rune2000

-Although I wasn't expecting another Rush album what I got was basically just that.
-The album's songwriting follows pretty basic patterns and is mostly entirely aimed for fans of Rush without even trying to break new ground.
+Although I wasn't expecting another Rush album from the '90s what I basically got was just that.
+The album's songwriting follows pretty basic patterns and it's mostly entirely aimed at fans of Rush without even trying to break new ground.
 That's a pity since Geddy Lee is such a talented artist who could have used this solo-opportunity to record something completely different and exciting.

 My Favourite Headache is not a bad solo debut album but I just can't imagine anybody but fans of Rush picking up this album since there isn't much for anybody else here.